Generic Name: clofarabine (kloe-FAR-a-been)

 - Lab tests including blood counts, blood pressure, lung function, liver function, kidney function, and blood uric acid levels may be performed while you use Clolar.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Safety and effectiveness of Clolar have not been established in ADULTS.
+- Safety and effectiveness of Clolar have not been established in ADULTS older than 21 years of age.

 - PREGNANCY AND BREAST-FEEDING: Clolar may cause harm to the fetus.
 Do not become pregnant while you are using it.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Clolar while you are pregnant.
 It is not known if Clolar is found in breast milk.
 Do not breast-feed while taking Clolar.